MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

     Get-MailUser -Identity "<user@contoso.com>" | FL *archive*
     ```

-If the `ArchiveGuid` value of the two archive mailboxes is the same, proceed to the next step.
+If the two archive mailboxes have the same `ArchiveGuid` value, proceed to the next step.
 If not, create a support request.

 ## Step 2: Back up the on-premises archive mailbox